pawl/MakerManager2/README.md

 ---
 Provides a web interface and automation for Dallas Makerspace's access control system.

-An overhaul of the original MakerManager, written in Python: https://github.com/pawl/MakerManager
+A python overhaul of the original MakerManager (written in PHP): https://github.com/pawl/MakerManager

 Main Features
 ---